Rocky: The Ultimate Film Franchise!

 The film is the sequel to Rocky III (1982) and the fourth installment in the Rocky franchise.

-In the film, Rocky Balboa (played by Stallone) confronts Ivan Drago (played by Lundgren), a Soviet boxer responsible for another personal tragedy in Balboa's life.
+In the film, Rocky Balboa confronts Ivan Drago (Dolph Lundgren), a Soviet boxer responsible for another personal tragedy in Balboa's life.

-Rocky IV premiered in Los Angeles on November 21st 1985 and was theatrically released in the United States by MGM UA Entertainment Company under its United Artists label on November 27th.
+Rocky IV premiered in Los Angeles on November 21st 1985 and was theatrically released in the United States by MGM/UA under its United Artists label on November 27th.

-The film initially received mixed reviews, with praise for Drago's credibility as a villain but criticism of the predictable screenplay.
+The film initially received mixed reviews, with praise for Drago's credibility as a villain but criticism of the predictable screenplay and overt Cold War themes.

-Scholars note that Drago's ultimate defeat and the Soviet crowd's embrace of Rocky represented the dissolution of the Soviet Union, while others criticized the film as propaganda through its Cold War themes and negative portrayals of Russians.
+Scholars have noted how Drago's defeat and the Soviet crowd's embrace of Rocky reflected shifting attitudes toward the Soviet Union, while others criticized the film as propaganda.

-The film was a box office success, grossing $300.5 million worldwide, becoming the highest-grossing film in the franchise and the third-highest-grossing film of 1985 domestically and the second-highest-grossing film worldwide.
+The film was a box office success, grossing $300.5 million worldwide, becoming the highest-grossing film in the franchise and one of the top films of 1985.

-In 2021, a director's cut was released with the title Rocky IV: Rocky vs Drago, receiving positive reviews from critics.
+In 2021, a director's cut titled Rocky IV: Rocky vs. Drago was released to positive reviews.

 [READ : Unleashing the Transformer Movie Universe!](https://www.cinemaawardsarchive.com/2025/12/unleashing-transformer-movie-universe.html)